Nnamdingozi/movie-characters/README.md

 ## Description

-This app gives information about  favorite movie characters.
-It is still in development and as such can only give information about characters in Gane of Throne.
+This app gives information about Game of Thrones Movie characters.It is a two page app, built with react and react-routers.
+The app is styled using bootstrap.

 ## Getting Started with Create React App